This review is a summary of what the patients experienced when they started using Ozempic.

 - There was also no significant association of weight loss with age (P = 0.268), BMI, and Baseline weight (P = 0.193).

-- Most patients who were using higher doses had a greater weight loss, however, the results of the study were not significant (P-value o 0.08).
+- Most patients who were using higher doses had greater weight loss, however, the results of the study were not significant (P-value o 0.08).

-- Patients who were using Ozempic for a longer duration had a significantly greater weight loss than those who were starters and had used it for a month or so (P-value of 0.0000045).
+- Patients who were using Ozempic for a longer duration had significantly greater weight loss than those who were starters and had used it for a month or so (P-value of 0.0000045).

-Summary of Ozempic Weight loss Reviews:
+Summary of Ozempic Weight Loss Reviews on Reddit:

 Ozempic use was associated with a mean weight loss of about 17 lbs.
 In clinical trials, a weight loss of 13 lbs has been documented.